axelarnetwork/axelar-examples/README.md

 ### Send token

+This example will show you a way to send token from chain A to chain B.

 1. Run `npm run send-token`

 ### Call contract with token

+This example will show you how to call your smart contract that deployed at chain B from the chain A.

 1. Run `npm run compile` to compile the contract that we used for the example.
 2. Run `npm run call-contract-with-token`